pavax/iec62056-lora/readme.md

 ### Configration
  - Rename credentials_example.h to credentials.h and provide your OTAA data
     * I generated random hex values for `devEui`, `appEu` and `appKey`
- - Set the correct boards
+ - Select the correct board in the Arduino IDE:
     * Tools -> Boards -> CubeCell (in sketchbook) -> HTCC - AB02A
- - Set the correct values in your ide
+ - Set the LORAWAN values from within in the Arduino IDE:
     * Tools -> LORAWAN_REGION  -> your-region (eg. EU_868)
     * Tools -> LORAWAN_CLASS -> A
     * Tools -> LORAWAN_DEVEUI -> CUSTOM